Bam92/abelmbula/content/blog/fcc-dna-pairing/index.md

   // Step 1.
 Create an empty array that will encapsulate other paired arrays const arrDNA = [];

   // Step 2.
-Create an object of baise pair const basePair = {
+Create an object of base pair const basePair = {
     'A': 'T',
     'T': 'A',